HISTORY

 Walton Firs Foundation

 The Walton Firs Foundation was established in 2006 to work towards the purchase of Walton Firs, so it would be preserved and continue to be used by current and future generations of young people.
-Spread over 50 acres of grassland, woodland, flat areas and slopes, the site provides a superb environment for residential or day visits, skills training, games, nature and environmental studies, alongside other activities vital to enhance the development of young people both as individuasy as well as together with others.
-It uses learning outdoors to enhance individual's development such as team skills, confidence building and decision making to name but a few.
+Spread over 50 acres of grassland, woodland, flat areas and slopes, the site provides a superb environment for residential or day visits, skills training, games, nature and environmental studies, alongside other activities vital to enhance the development of young people both as individuals as well as together with others.
+It uses learning outdoors to enhance individuals’ development such as team skills, confidence building and decision making.

 Walton Firs was owned and operated by the Scout Association for over 50 years.
 When the Association announced its plans to sell it, the Foundation was established and successfully raised £800,000 to buy the site.
-More than 20,000 young people visit Walton Firs annually and its users include Surrey County Council, Duke of Edinburgh Award schemes, youth bodies and organisations for all young people including those with a variety of disablities, Schools, both primary and secondary, as well as many Scouts and Guides.
-We have also introduced employee team building days for adults.
+More than 20,000 young people visit Walton Firs annually and its users include Surrey County Council, Duke of Edinburgh Award schemes, youth bodies and organisations for all young people including those with a variety of disabilities, schools, both primary and secondary, as well as many Scouts and Guides.
+We have also introduced employee team-building days for adults.
 Much has been done to enhance Walton Firs since 2008, with many more plans being developed on an ongoing basis.

 To fulfil the foundation's objectives we strive to keep the costs to our users as low as possible.
-At the same time we want to offer the best facilities we can, and so to enable us to do that, we rely on the help of many volunteers and supporter organisations.
-This has actually led to us being awarded the prestigious Queen's Award for Voluntary Service, of which we are immensly proud.
+At the same time, we want to offer the best facilities we can, and to enable us to do that, we rely on the help of many volunteers and supporter organisations.
+This has led to us being awarded the prestigious Queen's Award for Voluntary Service, of which we are immensely proud.

 We are always on the lookout for people who can help us by giving up a little of their time to continue our improvement programme and support us with general maintenance.
-If you can lend a hand at Walton Firs, or are interested in finding out more about our volunteer opportunities, please get in touch with us here.
+If you can lend a hand at Walton Firs, or are interested in finding out more about our volunteer opportunities, please get in touch with us or read more about volunteering here.

 Similarly, if you are able to donate any goods to help with any of our ongoing projects, we would love to hear from you.
 Building materials such as plaster board, wood and paint are always welcome.

-Financial donations can be sent to us via bank transfer to the account details found under the Donate tab on this website, or by cheque to our postal address, or by simply calling us on 01932 863242 to take a card payment over the phone and we'll get the benefit of Gift Aid too!
+Financial donations can be sent to us via bank transfer to the account details found here, or by cheque to our postal address, or by simply calling us on 01932 863242 to take a card payment over the phone and we'll get the benefit of Gift Aid too!

 Eric Frank Trust